Absolute continuity, supports and idempotent splitting in categorical probability: Introduction

 Finally, in \cref{sec:blackwell_envelope}, we define the \emph{Blackwell envelope} as the balanced idempotent completion that mimics the Karoubi envelope from ordinary category theory.
 We show that the Blackwell envelope of a Markov category is also a Markov category (\cref{prop:blackwellenv_markov}), while the Karoubi envelope need not be.

 In \cref{appendix}, we provide relevant background material on Markov categories used in the rest of this work.
-We start with basic definitions and examples in \cref{sec:basics}, and turn to the construction of parametric Markov categories (where morphisms have additional input wires) in \cref{sec:parametric}.
-The following two sections, \cref{sec:preliminaries_aseq} and \cref{sec:observational}, present novel material.
+We start with basic definitions and examples in \cref{sec:basics}.
+After that, the sections \cref{sec:preliminaries_aseq} and \cref{sec:observational} present novel material.
 In the former, we derive basic results on almost sure equality, which are used in \cref{sec:abs_cont}.
 In the latter, we give some results on \emph{observationally representable} Markov categories.
 In particular, every observationally representable Markov category is shown to be \as{}-compatibly representable (\cref{prop:reflect_aseq}).
-Finally, inspired by work of Parzygnat \cite{parzygnat2020inverses}, we introduce a new information flow axiom named the \emph{Cauchy--Schwarz Property} in \cref{sec:cauchy_schwarz}.

 In \cref{not_support}, we give an example of an isomorphism of measure spaces which does not preserve topological supports, making mathematically precise some of the ideas given in the introduction.